 Students who decide to become Art & Design majors based on their Art & Design minor experience will need to complete the remaining First Year Program credits and the 200-level introductory studio courses prior to continuing with the remaining BA or BFA requirements.

-A minor in Art & Design consists of a minimum of 18 art credits.
-Nine of the final 12 credits must be taken in residence at UWM.
+The Art & Design Minor in Design consists of a minimum of 21 art credits.
+12 of the final 15 credits must be taken at UWM.
 Art & Design minor students must maintain an overall GPA of 2.5.

 |ART 108||2D Studio: Concept, Color and Composition||3|

 |ART 118||Digital Arts: Culture, Theory, Practice||3|

 |Select 6 credits from the following courses: 1||6|